voder-ai/create-fastify-ts/README.md

 Currently implemented:

 - Security headers via @fastify/helmet in both the stub server and generated projects
-- Structured JSON logging via Fastify's default Pino integration
+- Structured JSON logging via Fastify's default Pino integration when you run the compiled server directly or with `npm start`; `npm run dev` uses the same structured logs but formats them via `pino-pretty` for easier local reading.

 Planned security-related enhancements (not yet implemented):